Murali-group/RegLinker/docs/usage.md

   a DFA does not utilize the weight column.

-- `input/signaling-pathway/*`: contains input files used in the RegLinker paper for signaling pathway reconstruction
+- `input/signaling-pathway/*`: contains input files used in the RegLinker paper for signaling pathway reconstruction (the signaling pathways are derived from NetPath; the interactome is a directed human protein interactome constructed from numerous protein-protein interaction and signaling databases, including BioGrid, DIP, InnateDB, IntAct, MatrixDB, MINT, NetPath, and PhosphoSitePlus.

 ## RegexToGraph